AARP Hearing Center

 Established: 1927

-What happened: Marriott may be famous for its hotels, but the family actually got its start in the hospitality industry when it opened the first Hot Shoppes in Washington, D.C.
-In the following year, the third location, also in the District, became the first drive-up restaurant on the East Coast, letting customers order curbside and eat food delivered by “curbers” or “running boys” off trays propped on the car doors.
+What happened: Marriott may be famous for its hotels, but the family actually got its start in the hospitality industry with a root beer stand that became the first Hot Shoppes, in Washington, D.C.
+The following year, the third location, also in the District, became the first drive-up restaurant on the East Coast, letting customers order curbside and eat food delivered by “curbers” or “running boys” off trays propped on car doors.
 By 1964, the chain had 73 locations across 13 states and D.C.

-But in the following decades, people's tastes and the Marriott Corporation's focus both shifted.
-As its hotel business was growing, in the late ‘70s, the company began winding down its restaurant holdings, which included, on top of Hot Shoppes, Roy Rogers and Bob's Big Boy (more on the latter later).
+But in the following decades, people’s tastes and the Marriott Corp.’s focus shifted.
+As its hotel business grew in the late ’70s, the company wound down its restaurant holdings, which also included Roy Rogers and Bob’s Big Boy (more on the latter later).
 The last of the Hot Shoppes closed in 1999.

-Current status: Anthem, a breakfast and lunch cafe at the Marriott Marquis in D.C., serves up nostalgia with the Classic Club, Mighty Mo, Orange Freeze, root beer float and milkshakes called out on its lunch menu as Hot Shoppe Classics.
-You can also try recreating your favorite Hot Shoppe dishes at home using the Marriott Hot Shoppes Cookbook.
+Current status: Anthem, a breakfast and lunch café at the Marriott Marquis in D.C., serves a couple of Hot Shoppe Classics dishes on its lunch menu.
+You can also try re-creating your favorite Hot Shoppes meals at home using the Marriott Hot Shoppes Cookbook.

 4. Shakey’s Pizza